Suite 1300

 Clinical Narrative Preparation

-Dental Anesthesia and Sedation Billing
+Dental Sedation Billing

 Denial Management and Appeals

-Tooth-type code mismatch appeals, retreatment coverage disputes, missing radiograph challenges, and apicoectomy authorization issues — with clinical documentation support.
+Tooth-type code mismatch appeals, retreatment coverage disputes, missing radiograph challenges, and apicoectomy authorization issues, with clinical documentation support.

 Accounts Receivable Management

-Annual CDT Endodontic Code Updates
+Annual CDT Code Updates

 Internal Resorption Repair Billing